ansible/ansible/docs/docsite/rst/user_guide/playbook_structure.rst

   - hosts: all

-is the simplest play, it just targets all hosts in inventory and (by default) runs M(gather_facts) on them.
+This is the simplest play.
+It just targets all hosts in inventory and (by default) runs M(gather_facts) on them.

 There are many ways a play can contain tasks, the simplest one is the ``tasks`` keyword.